ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 What does the Dependency Injector do?
 -------------------------------------

 With the dependency injection pattern objects loose the responsibility of assembling the dependencies.
-The ``Dependency Injector`` absorbs that responsibility.
+The ``Dependency Injector`` absorbs that responsibilities.

-``Dependency Injector`` helps to assemble the objects.
+``Dependency Injector`` helps to assemble and inject the dependencies.

 It provides a container and providers that help you with the objects assembly.
-When you need an object you get it from the container.
-The rest of the assembly work is done by the
-framework:
+When you need an object you place a ``Provide`` marker as a default value of a function argument.
+When you call this function framework assembles and injects the dependency.

 .. code-block:: python

-   from dependency_injector import containers, providers
+   from dependency_injector import containers, providers from dependency_injector.wiring import Provide

    class Container(containers.DeclarativeContainer):